Acts 25

 Acts 25 is the twenty-fifth chapter of the Acts of the Apostles in the New Testament of the Christian Bible.
 It records the period of Paul's imprisonment in Caesarea.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.
+Early Christian tradition uniformly affirmed that Luke composed this book as well as the Gospel of Luke.

 Site in Caesarea claimed to be the site of Paul's trial.

+Critical opinion on the tradition was evenly divided at the end of the 20th century.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 27 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: